 Darwin was a conservative thinker.
 Ideas that he once formulated, he tended to retain in his later theorizing, even if they had to undergo some modifications.
-His views about the function of geological barriers became subordinate to his new conception, in the 1850s, about the formation of species in large open areas; but he never relinquished the notion that in some instances species were produced very slowly through the isolating mechanisms of geological change.
-This retention led to some mildly contradictory assertions in the text of the Origin.
-So in some places he would suggest that favorable variations might arise in a species only "in the course of thousands of generations" and that as a result natural selection would operate only infrequently over long periods:
+A Freudian would call him analretentive.
+His views about the function of geological barriers became subordinated to his new conception, in the 1850s, about the formation of species in large open areas; but he never relinquished the notion that in some instances species were produced very slowly through the isolating mechanisms of geological change.35 This retention led to some strikingly contradictory assertions in the text of the Origin.
+So in some places he would suggest that favorable variations might arise in a species only "in the course of thousands of generations" (Darwin, 1859, pp. 81-82, 83), and that as a result natural selection would operate only infrequently over very long periods: